AnaLanda/jv-online-store/README.md

  - view all orders placed at the store;
  - edit the store's stock of instruments.

-## Project Structure
-The project has an N-tier structure and consists of the database layer, the DAO layer for interaction with the database, the service layer which contains the business logic, and the presentation layer.
-Servlets are used to receive and respond to client requests; filters control access to the store's functionality; and the presentation layer is implemented with JSP and Bootstrap.
-The DAO layer includes two implementations - one for the JDBC, which is used for interaction with the database; and one where data is stored locally in Lists.
-This project also includes custom-made annotations and an injector, which utilizes Reflection API.

 ## Technologies Used

  - Java 11